 Why is that a problem?

-When there is too much fabricating debris, your tempered glass will be harder to clean and maintain - and it will be more susceptible to damage.
+When there is too much fabricating debris, your tempered glass will be harder to clean and maintain - so it will be more susceptible to damage.

 Fabricating debris, if present, becomes a problem when the property owner, clean-up crew or professional window cleaner uses a window cleaning scraper.
 Though virtually invisible to the naked eye, bits of this abrasive fabricating debris can be trapped by a moving scraper, causing visible scratches to appear.

 So if fabricating debris is present on your tempered glass, your cleaners will never be able to use a window cleaning scraper to remove paint, caulk or any other goop from that batch of tempered glass without scratching that can result in expensive claims and customer relations problems.